Last Updated on May 9, 2023

 - United Kingdom

-According to Crossroads, historical immigration trends and characteristics of neoliberal immigration regime includes:
+According to Crossroads, historical immigration trends and characteristics of the neoliberal immigration regime include:

 - High naturalization rates.